Great Bike Rides from East Midlands Railways Stations

 The Southern spur of the Trans-Pennine trail (NCN67) starts outside Chesterfield station.
 Follow this for Sheffield and points North, South, East and West.
 Other bike routes in Chesterfield include the Hipper and Holmebrook trails – get a map here.

 From High Peak Junction just south of Cromford, you can climb up the old railway incline to the High Peak Trail, which will take you to Parsley Hay in the heart of the magical White Peak.
-East Midlands Trains normally run services from Derby to Matlock, but there are disruptions to services while Derby Station is remodelled from August to October 2018.
-Some bus replacement services are taking bikes – check with EM Trains.
+East Midlands Railway runs services from Derby to Matlock.

 Leave the Station by the East Entrance for Pride Park, where you can connect to National Cycle Network Routes 6/52 to Nottingham, Sheffield, and York, or route 6/51, the South Midland Route, for Melbourne, Loughborough, and Leicester.

-Take to the Canal towpath, adjacent to the station, for interesting rides to Beeston, Attenborough, & Trent Bridge, where you can head north along the Erewash Canal, past the enormous Toton locomotive depot as far as Langley Mill, where East Midlands Trains or Northern (no reservations required for Northern) can pick you up and take you back to Nottingham, or on to Chesterfield and Sheffield.
+Take to the Canal towpath, adjacent to the station, for interesting rides to Beeston, Attenborough, & Trent Bridge, where you can head north along the Erewash Canal, past the enormous Toton locomotive depot as far as Langley Mill, where East Midlands Trains (eservations recommended but not required) or Northern (no reservations required) can pick you up and take you back to Nottingham, or on to Chesterfield and Sheffield.
 The Erewash Canal at one time connected with the Cromford Canal, which still exists between Ambergate (once a significant railway junction) and Cromford Wharf which is not far from

 Head North alongside the railway line (this is the Peak Rail steam railway) and you will find a traffic-free route as far as Rowsley.